Gratheon/website/blog/2025-12-17 🎓 University of Tartu Students Advance Bee Monitoring with AI.md

 To all eleven students: Your work embodies our mission to "**harmonize humanity with nature**."
 You've contributed to something bigger than any individual project - you're helping protect pollinators that are essential for global food security.

-Special thanks to Associate Professor **Dmytro Fishman** for fostering an environment where students can tackle real-world challenges and contribute to open-source projects that make a tangible difference.
+Special thanks to Associate Professor Dmytro Fishman for fostering an environment where students can tackle real-world challenges and contribute to open-source projects that make a tangible difference and teaching assistants that help out with that - [Mari-Liis Allikivi](https://www.linkedin.com/in/mari-liis-allikivi-33668a248/), [Chingiz Alikhanov](https://www.linkedin.com/in/chingiz-alikhanov-83803729b/), [Ali Zeynalli](https://www.linkedin.com/in/alizeynalli1205/), [Hasan Tanvir](https://www.linkedin.com/in/hasantanvir79/), [Dzvinka Yarish](https://www.linkedin.com/in/dzvinka-yarish-97635a134/).

+Check also [Presentations](https://drive.google.com/drive/folders/12ciUaNCjHmDuEruKZil__kNGml_Ye_1j?usp=drive_link "https://drive.google.com/drive/folders/12ciUaNCjHmDuEruKZil__kNGml_Ye_1j?usp=drive_link") teams made.
 ## Learn More

 - [Gratheon Entrance Observer](https://gratheon.com/about/products/entrance_observer/)